HOME Kansai Wakayama Kumano Kodo, Shingu, Shirahama Kumano Sanzan: Explore Wakayama's 3 Sacred Shrines in the Land of the Gods

 5. Powerful Nachi Falls

-As the faith in Kumano spread among the imperial and aristocratic families, it then also began to gain a broad following among warriors and common people, all of whom endeavored to make the long journey through the precipitous mountains on pilgrimages to Kumano Sanzan to pray to the gods for happiness in the next life.
+As faith in Kumano spread from the imperial and aristocratic families to warriors and commoners, people from all walks of life embarked on the challenging pilgrimage through the steep mountains to pray to the gods for happiness in the afterlife.

 ▲There are 158 stone steps leading up to the Kumano Hongu Grand Shrine